 Author Andrzej Sapkowski once made it clear in an interview with Eurogamer that the video games are completely separate from his books.
 Yet we see the same characters, such as Geralt, Ciri, Yennefer, and Triss Merigold, and there are references to events from the books.
 For example, Geralt is regularly called Butcher or Blaviken, a nickname he gets from a fight in the book The Last Wish.

 In any case, Sapkowski is not a fan of video games (generally speaking) and it is therefore unlikely we’ll ever see a book that takes place during or in between one of the video games.
 This also gives CD Projekt Red the freedom to deviate from the books.

 And then there’s the Netflix series.
 Although this series has no direct ties to either the video games or the books, the story of the series is based directly on that of the books.
 On the two collections of short stories The Last Wish and Sword of Destiny, to be more precise.
-It is to be expected that the second season (release in 2021) will continue the story and adapt the story of the third book, Blood of Elves.
+The second season is based on the third book, Blood of Elves.

 The Witcher- Netflix content in chronological order

 As you might have noticed, the first season of The Witcher wasn’t chronologically told in itself.
 Fortunately, Netflix has put together a timeline for The Witcher that makes it a bit clearer in what order all the events of the first season actually took place.